cactus-bm/libreoffice-core/README.md

 ```
 This will:

-* tar up the instdir directory into a foile called lo.tar.
+* tar up the instdir directory into a file called lo.tar.
 * compress it using brotli to create lo.tar.br.
 * zip up that file to produce__cactus-libreoffice_7-6-0-0_CACTUS_BUILD_1.zip__
 (where 7-6-0-0 is a libreoffice build version-number and CACTUS_1 is largest